-Here are some tips on how to learn a foreign language with Netflix to improve your language listening skills passively (while having fun).
+Here are some tips on how to learn languages with Netflix to improve your language listening skills passively (while having fun), or to actively study new words.

 It’s fun watching a movie or TV series in a foreign language to help you study.
 But unless you’re already fluent in the language, it can be really exhausting, too.
 Or you just end up watching the English subtitles.